gabriel-aires/ecmo/index.md

 * viewing routes `./app --routes`
 * run on a different port or host `./app -b 0.0.0.0 -p 80`

+Static builds for the following architectures are also available inside the dist/ folder:

+* amd64

+Copy the binary to the main project folder, mark it as executable and your good to go!

 ## Changelog

 ### **v0.2.0**